 The Tobacco Prevention Program helps ODH promote model tobacco-free school and college policies.
-According to the Center for Disease Control and Prevention, college-age adults who smoke already show signs of lung and cardiovascular damage and other health risks.
+According to the Centers for Disease Control and Prevention, college-age adults who smoke already show signs of lung and cardiovascular damage and other health risks.
 There are over 100 schools in Ohio that have adopted tobacco-free policies in order to protect their students, visitors, and staff.

 If you have any questions, suggestions, or would like additional resources on maintaining a tobacco-free school environment, please contact Safa Ibrahim at 419.213.4120 or [email protected].
 You may also contact the Ohio Department of Health K-12 District Public Health Consultant, Taylor Kachmarik, at 614.644.7975 or email [email protected].